1. Home

 Stableford competitions reward aggression and risk-taking on the golf course.
 In the traditional Stableford, for example, there are no negative points.
 If you are facing a carry over water that you normally wouldn't try, in Stableford you can take a shot at it - because if you fail, at worst, you get 0 points.
 And if you make it?
 The potential rewards are greater than the potential disaster.

-At the pro events, the Modified format presents even greater incentive to go for it.
-A birdie is worth twice as many positive points (2) as a bogey is worth punitive points (-1).
-Eagles offer huge payoffs (5 points).
+At the pro events, the Modified format presented even greater incentive to go for it.
+A birdie was worth twice as many positive points (2) as a bogey was worth punitive points (-1).
+Eagles offered huge payoffs (5 points).

-The professionals who thrive at The International and ANZ Championship are those who make a lot of birdies at regular Tour stops.
+The professionals who have thrived at the tour events are those who made a lot of birdies at regular Tour stops.
 A golfer whose strength is steadiness - making many pars with an occasional birdie - is at a disadvantage in Modified Stableford.
 Those golfers who make a few bogeys but also make a ton of birdies are more likely to be atop the leaderboards.

 Using Handicaps in Stableford Competitions